nathanm2/glib-examples/README.md

 Build Instructions
 ------------------

-Run meson and ninja:

-  > meson build
+To configure and build:

-  > ninja -C build
+  > meson build && meson compile -C build

-To use a local build of GLib specify the `PKG_CONFIG_PATH` environment
-variable:
+To specify additional pkgconfig locations:

-  > PKG_CONFIG_PATH=~/build/meson-glib/lib/pkgconfig/ meson build
+  > meson build --pkg-config-path ~/build/meson-glib/lib/pkgconfig/
+OR
-  > ninja -v -C build
+  > meson build --pkg-config-path ~/src/glib/build/meson-uninstalled

 NOTE: This also sets the RPATH appropriately for us.

 By default meson produces debug builds.
 To build for release:

-  > meson --buildtype release build
+  > meson build --buildtype release